5 Step Tutorial Showing How To Sew An Open Seam

 In the photo below, you can see that the zigzag stitch has somewhat prevented the fraying of the woven fabric at the points of the zigzags.

-I do not believe that the zigzag stitch is the best method for finishing fabric edges, but for sewing beginners who do not have an overlocker or serger, nor the experience of sewing enclosed seams, then the zigzag stitch edge finish is a great starting point!
+The standard zigzag stitch on sewing machines is not the best method for finishing fabric edges, but for sewing beginners who do not have access to an overlocker or serger, or the experience of sewing enclosed seams, the zigzag stitch edge finish is a great starting point!

 Step 2: Place Right Sides Of Fabric Together